jonnyry/pg_help/README.md

 ## Requirements

-PostgreSQL 18 or later.
-No extensions required.
+PostgreSQL 18 or later, no extensions are required.

 ## Testing